-Did you screw something up on your Chromebook?
-Have no wear- just Powerwash it.
+Did you screw something up on your laptop?
+Have no fear- just Powerwash your Chromebook.

 Chrome OS is known for its stability, security, ease-of-use and speed.
 But sometimes, the user (i.e. you) may install or alter settings on it that make it vulnerable to corruption, hacking, and other issues that require troubleshooting.